-One of the most appealing cosmetic surgeries to women after they’re done having kids is the Mommy Makeover.
-While our Denver, Colorado, plastic surgeons personalize this combined surgery for each patient, it typically includes a tummy tuck and a breast procedure.
-Liposuction on an area or two is often included in the surgical plan as well.
-It’s important to know what to expect after Mommy Makeover surgery so you can plan your downtime and have realistic expectations.
+The Mommy Makeover is one of the most appealing cosmetic surgeries for women who’ve finished having kids.
+While our plastic surgeons personalize this combination surgery for each patient, it typically includes a tummy tuck and a breast procedure.
+Liposuction on an area or two is also often included in the surgical plan.
+It’s important to know what to expect from your Mommy Makeover recovery time so you can plan accordingly and have realistic expectations.

 Schedule Your Surgery With Recovery In Mind